AdobeDocs/analytics-platform.en/help/analysis-workspace/export/t-schedule-report.md

 ---
 # Send project data to others

-From the Workspace **[!UICONTROL Share]** menu, you can send Analysis Workspace projects via email to selected recipients.
+You can export Analysis Workspace project data and send it to selected recipients via email.
+You can send a file one time, or you can configure files to be sent on a schedule.
 Files can be sent in CSV or PDF format.

 ## Send file now {#now}